 Warbler Migration Tips for Every Type of Birder

-Talk to other birders.
+Talk to Other Birders

 While you’re out and about, don’t be afraid to talk with other birders.
 (You’ll recognize them by their binoculars and peculiar habit of walking along looking up into the trees rather than at the ground.)
 Nearly all birders are happy to share their spottings, and point you in the direction of a good find.
 Psst—in your own backyard, look for pine warblers at suet feeders.